armory-io/kayentactl/README.md

 - [x] set rolling update for slower deploy (isaac)
 - [] create demo using CLI (run end-to-end to tests)
 - [] add CI with github actions
+- [] move kayenta to the kubernetes cluster

 -----------------------------------
 - [] jenkins plugin
 - [] create demo using Jenkins